NAGOYA ELECTRIC WORKS CO., LTD.

 [Supplementary Principle 4.1.3]

-The Company will continue to consider the Board of Directors' proactive involvement in the development and operation of the President's succession plan and appropriate oversight.
+NEW will continue to consider the Board of Directors' proactive involvement in the development and operation of the President's succession plan and appropriate oversight.

 [Supplementary Principle 4.2.2]